HimanshuDevgan03/Library_System_Management/README.md

 Overdue calculation using date difference

-Branch-level performance reporting
+Branch-wise performance reporting

-⚠️ Note: These advanced concepts were implemented as part of learning and experimentation.

-📊 Sample Use Cases Covered

-Track issued vs returned books

-Identify overdue books (30+ days)

-Analyze high-demand books

-Generate branch-wise performance reports
+📁 Project Structure

+SQL scripts for table creation

+SQL queries for analysis and reporting

+ERD image for database visualization

-🚀 How to Run the Project
+🚀 How to Run

-Clone the repository

 git clone <your-repo-link>